-The Sixth Form Leadership Team comprises a Director of Sixth Form, Miss Ryan and two Assistant Directors , Mrs Edwards (Pastoral) and Mr Turner (Academic).
+The Sixth Form Leadership Team comprises a Director of Sixth Form/Assistant Headteacher, Miss Ryan and two Assistant Directors , Mrs Edwards (Pastoral) and Miss Hamilton (Academic).
 Day to day running of the Sixth Form is facilitated by our Administrator, Ms Annette Hrkalovic.
 Careers and Work Shadowing are led by Mrs Payne, Careers Co-ordinator and Mrs Ritchie CEIAG Administrator.

 The care, guidance and support in the Sixth Form are outstanding.

 There are expectations which we believe are vital for success in St Clement Danes Sixth Form and a firm set of procedures to ensure that the high standards are met at all times.
 Students are asked to read and agree to the terms of the Sixth Form Attendance policy during the first week in September.
 There is a dress code which students must follow; we expect them to look smart and business-like in preparation for the world of work.
-All students are expected to use their study periods effectively and complete at least five hours of independent study per subject per week in addition to set homework; this creates a need for time to be organised carefully.
+All students are expected to use their study periods effectively and complete a minimum of between five - six hours of study per subject per week; this creates a need for time to be organised carefully.
 We recommend that students do not engage in more than 10 hours of paid employment.

 Following a major refurbishment of the Sixth Form facilities in the summer of 2016, students can find an area to work which suits their learning style.
 The working areas are: